power3lectronics/codeAcadmCodes/README.md

-- Resolução dos exercícios presentes no curso introdutório de Python da CodeAcademy;
+- Solution for all the exercises of the Python development introductory course from CodeAcademy;
 - Python2;
-- Ano 2014;
+- Year 2014;